Ostralyan/xudo/README.rst

 ``xudo --version`` - Shows the version

-Pushing to Pypi
+Pushing to pypi
 ---------------
-cd /path/to/xudo-cli
+cd /path/to/xudo

 rm -rf dist/